Mfarzana/react/flowers/README.md

 # Flowers
-This project shows different flowers and clicks each flower to show details about the flowers
+This project shows different flowers and clicks each flower to show details about the flowers.